Hellfire Pass Memorial Museum and Walking Trail

 We found our walk through the Pass very educational, moving and a memorable experience for both us and our kids.

-Hopefully one day, our travels in Thailand will take us back to Kanchanaburi and we will revisit the Memorial Museum and finish our walk through the Pass and continue where we left off.
+Hopefully one day, our travels in Thailand will take us back to Kanchanaburi, and we will revisit the Memorial Museum to finish our walk through the Pass and continue where we left off.

 Hellfire Pass Memorial Museum is located about 80 kilometres from Kanchanaburi, Thailand.

-The Memorial Museum is open from 9.00am – 4pm daily.
+The Memorial Museum is open from 9.00am – 4pm daily except for the following dates.

 Admission is free into the Memorial Museum.